heystraightedge/launch/README.md

 # Straightedge Mainnet Launch

 This repository is to coordinate the launch of the Straightedge mainnet, rebuilt on the Cosmos SDK.

-The goal of Straightedge is to be a general-purpose smart contracting platform governed by the holders of the STR token.
+Straightedge is a general-purpose smart contracting platform governed by the holders of the STR token.

 The codebase can be found [here](https://github.com/heystraightedge/straightedge).